aurimas13/Solutions-To-Problems/README.md

 ------

-The repository is constantly updated when **Python** or **SQL** solution to the problem found at [HackerRank](https://www.hackerrank.com/domains/python) and particularly [LeetCode](https://leetcode.com/problemset/all/) is solved.
-The solutions to **LeetCode** problems are posted at the discussion sections in each solved problem folder and the progress with additional information can be found by looking at my profile [there](https://leetcode.com/aurimas13/).
+The repository is constantly updated when **Python** or **SQL** solution to the problem found at [LeetCode](https://leetcode.com/problemset/all/) or [HackerRank](https://www.hackerrank.com/domains/python) is solved.
+The solutions to **LeetCode** problems are posted at the discussion sections in each solved problem folder.
+If the solved **Leetcode** problem is one of the common problems asked by MAANG that [list](#table-of-contents) is updated with a solution and the progress with additional information can be found by looking at my profile [there](https://leetcode.com/aurimas13/).

 The **HackerRank** solutions of **Python** are found [here](https://github.com/aurimas13/HackerRank-LeetCode/tree/main/HackerRank/Python%20Solutions) while **LeetCode** solutions of **Python** are found [here](https://github.com/aurimas13/HackerRank-LeetCode/tree/main/LeetCode/Python%20Solutions).
 Each problem folder has the description of the problem found through pressing the link in **README** at the respective folder.